4 Things you should do Before Open Enrollment Closes

 During open enrollment you can elect how much to put into your FSA.
 FSA’s are spending accounts that are funding by deductions from your paycheck.
 The nice thing about FSA’s is that the funds are not taxed, so you are saving money on your medical expenses.

-Check to see how much your employer will allow you to deduct (the maximum FSA amount is often $3,000).
+Check to see how much your employer will allow you to deduct – as it is not always the IRS allowed maximum.
 If you do opt for an FSA, be careful not to load it with more than you will spend as it is often ‘use it or lose it’ in many plans.
-Not sure how much you might spend on medical expenses?
-Check out Kiplinger’s FSA calculator.
+The IRS is now permitting a rollover of some FSA funds, however, not all employer accounts will permit this.

 3. Update your Beneficiary Information: